pajtai/backbone-state-machine/README.md

 ### Step by Step

-You can use BBSM as is, but you probably want to - at a minimum - add your own render method.
-To customize BBSM, you have to first extend it, then initialized it, and finally start the state machine.
+To customize BBSM, you have to first extend it.

 #### Extending BBSM